safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/onramp-kit.md

 # OnRamp Kit

-This kit provides a way for buy cryptoassets using a credit card or other payment methods.
-The library give access to several on ramp providers through several adapters.
+The [Onramp kit](https://github.com/safe-global/account-abstraction-sdk/tree/dev/packages/onramp-kit) allows users to buy cryptocurrencies using a credit card and other payment options.

 ## Quickstart